Adaora Adimora: Research

 Adimora's research program centers on understanding patterns of HIV/AIDS transmission among heterosexual African Americans and has highlighted the role economic and social forces play in the HIV epidemic.
 In her work, she highlights the importance of sexual network patterns on the spread of the infection.
 In a 2007 study, she used data from the National Survey of Family Growth, in which a cohort of nearly 5,000 men reported their sexual activity, and found that approximately one in ten men have concurrent sexual partners, which can increase the rate at which sexually transmitted infections like HIV can spread.

 Adimora has also applied her research expertise towards developing evidence-based policy solutions to prevent the spread of HIV.
 In 2018, she developed a proposal to change the way clinical trials for HIV prevention are approached among populations who have lower incidence of the infection.
 Randomized clinical trials, which require thousands of participants, are the gold standard for determining a treatment's effectiveness.
 However, if the number of people who have a particular condition is low, as with conditions that affect minority populations, conducting randomized clinical trials is not possible.
 For such cases, Adimora and her colleagues proposed a new method to estimate the effectiveness of drugs by combining clinical and pharmacological data from traditional clinical trials with those collected from smaller studies.
+In a 2024 article "Co Utilization of HIV, Substance Use, Mental Health Services Among Women With Current Substance Use: Opportunities for Integrated Care" co-authored by Adaora Adimora, one of the findings was that less than half of women with current substance use who were living with HIV saw mental providers in the past 6 months (even though almost all had HIV provider visits).
+Additionally, in an effort to mitigate the spread of HIV amongst women in particular, she pressed for further data on the efficacy and use of PrEP HIV as a preventative measure.

+Adimora also served as the Chair of the U.S. National Institutes of Health (NIH) HIV Prevention Trials Network Women at Risk Committee, and served on The Well Project's Women's Research Initiative on HIV/AIDS, among other commitments aimed at ensuring that the voices and experiences of women were always a part of the national and global HIV prevention conversation.
+Her efforts kept women with HIV in the picture even when they weren't talked about as much.